Updated: February 8, 2022

-Due to the recent Government of Ontario Announcement and all of our facilities requiring both athletes and attendees be fully vaccinated in order to gain access, the Ottawa Shooting Stars (OSS) will be implementing the following Return to Play Policy.
+Due to Government of Ontario policies and our facilities requiring both athletes and attendees be fully vaccinated in order to gain access, the Ottawa Shooting Stars (OSS) has implemented the following Return to Play Policy.

 Valid Vaccine Documents are as follows:

 1.Proof of Vaccination in Ontario:

 People vaccinated in Ontario should receive an email and/or hard copy of confirmation from the Ministry of Health shortly after their dose.
 The PDF will look something like below and will need to be shown prior to each event.

 Failing to have that email or document, Ontario residents with a green health card can login to https://covid19.ontariohealth.ca and obtain a document there.

 Failing being able to login to that site, you can call the Ministry of Health at 1-888-999-6488 and request a document.

 NOTE: Most of these documents state which dose number it is for.
 If you have both doses, you only need to show the one stating that it is a second dose.

 You can bring letters/receipts of vaccination from other jurisdictions.
 Our volunteers may need to run those by our Executive team.

 PLEASE NOTE: Proof of any of the previous mentioned documents will be required for each event.
 As vaccine documents contain personal health information, we will not be storing a copy of these documents within the club and we may be asked to provide this proof to our facilities at any event.